COSSAS/SOARCA/docs/content/en/docs/concepts/_index.md

 More information can be found in our [primer on playbooks](/docs/concepts/executable-playbooks).

+One can generate playbooks using LLMs using the [playbook generation guide](/docs/concepts/llm-playbook-generation)

 ### SOARCA Fin(s): Extending the core capabilities

 SOARCA can be extended with custom extensions or rather so-called FIN (inspired by the majestic orca).
 A fin can be integrated within the SOARCA core.
 Technical descriptions of the components can be found [here](/docs/soarca-extensions/fin-protocol).
 Fins communicate with the SOARCA core using a pre-defined MQTT protocol.